haveachin/Durus/README.md

     | Strength            | I     | 8s       | 100%   |
     | Mining Fatigue      | I     | 3s       | 25%    |

-- sprinting may cause fatigue (don't sprint to long or you might become exhausted; one random effect from the list below):
+- sprinting may cause fatigue (don't sprint to long or you might become exhausted; after running for 20 seconds there is a 10% chance to get a debuff every second):

     | Effect              | Level | Duration |
     | ------------------- | :---: | -------: |